ischmidls/ischmidls-react-sandbox/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" alt="reactjs" height="200" />

 # UPDATES
+## January 4 2023
 - [x] fix jumping by incorporating jump time to avoid additional jump at extrema
+- [x] add shaders light and shadows directional to all meshes?
+- [x] hide save & reset in menu to access with "m"
+- [x] add control instructions and music to menu

+- [x] implement React.Dimensions for mobile compatible UI
+	- NOTE: only for react native, so I used CSS percentage units instead
+## July 2023?
+<p>Since I enjoyed this somewhat before the architecture got out of hand, I might try to look at this again.</p>
+<b>The problems I could not fix last time include...</b>
 - [ ] fix walking looking down/up vertical?
 - [ ] fix cursor standard position to center durring all states
 		- [ ] possibly circle loads while player places cursor in center
-- [x] add shaders light and shadows directional to all meshes?
-- [x] hide save & reset in menu to access with "m"
-- [x] add control instructions and music to menu
 - [ ] import GLTF model & textures (probably mob , like a horse, maybe modify textures with blue sweater)
 	- [x] model component is available but throws errors
 	- [ ] add horse movement